NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

 #### Description

-Used to delete a B+ Tree.
-The caller passes the root block of the B+ Tree as input to the method.
+Used to delete a B+ Tree rooted at a particular block passed as input to the method.
 The method recursively deletes the constituent index blocks, both internal and leaf index blocks, until the full B+ Tree is deleted.

 This function is called when